This section will guide you and your partner (if applicable) through the directed egg donation process and help you prepare for the next steps.

 If you have questions regarding eligibility or insured services, please contact the RAMQ.

-Step 8.
-EGG DONOR - Calendar preparation
+8. EGG DONOR - Calendar preparation

-Step 9.
-EGG DONOR – Pre-Donation screening visit
+9. EGG DONOR – Pre-Donation screening visit

 Before starting the IVF treatment, your egg donor will be required to make one more visit to the clinic.
-This visit entails a physical examination, repeated blood and urine tests for infectious diseases and a Pre-Donation Screening Form.
+This visit entails a physical examination, repeated blood and urine tests for infectious diseases and a Pre-Donation/Pre-Transfer Screening Form.

-Step 10.
-EGG DONOR – Start of IVF treatment
+10. EGG DONOR – Start of IVF treatment

 In general, the IVF treatment takes 10-14 days.
 On the day of egg collection, the eggs retrieved will be mixed with sperm.
 Your partner will therefore need to provide a semen sample on that day.
 If using donor sperm, ensure that the sample has already arrived at the clinic.
 Any resulting good-quality embryo(s) will be frozen (cryopreserved) until the Frozen Embryo Replacement Cycle (FERC) is planned for you.

-Step 11.
-RECIPIENT - Follow-up consultation with the physician
+11. RECIPIENT - Follow-up consultation with the physician

 This consultation will be to review the potential risks associated with using eggs from your donor, based on the most recent screening.
 A medical order for a frozen embryo transfer (FERC) will be added to your file.

-Please print, complete and sign, and bring the Frozen Embryo Replacement Cycle (FERC) Treatment Consent to the appointment:
+Please print, complete and sign, and bring the Frozen Embryo Replacement Cycle (FERC) Treatment Consent to the appointment.

 An additional form, the Communication of Risk (Read Only PDF), which is based on the most recent screening, will be jointly signed by you and the physician, at the time of your appointment.
 Please ensure that you have taken the time to read this document before your scheduled appointment.

-Step 12.
-RECIPIENT – FERC calendar
+12. RECIPIENT – FERC calendar

 The nurse will schedule a treatment calendar based on your menstrual cycle and our availability.
 This will provide you with a more accurate estimate of the embryo transfer date.